Made for Adult Ice Skaters

 • Alpha — Fundamentals (turns, crossovers, backward skating)

-• Beta — Intermediate skills (edges, footwork, basic jumps)
+• Beta — Intermediate (edges, footwork, basic jumps)

-• Gamma+ — Advanced skills (complex jumps, spins, choreography)
+• Gamma+ — Advanced (complex jumps, spins, choreography)

 Part 5: Building Strength & Flexibility